Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 **Tyll.** A sweet yellow liquor made from peaches, also elvish.
 This one turned to vinegar.

+### The Garden
+Simon will say that there's nothing to see in the garden, it's all wilted and dry.
+If the Player decides to fo there anyway, they hear something rustling in the bushes.
+Have the PC make a Wisdom (Perception) check, contested with Shael's Dexterity (Stealth) check.
+You can find her statblock in [[Appendix A]].
+If the Player fails, tell them it must have been the wind.
+If they decide to investigate, ask for an Intelligence (Investigation) check contested by another Dexterity (Stealth) check from Shael.
+If the Player succeeds on either check, they find a little dryad named Shael in the bushes.

+> You see a beautiful little creature, w

 ## Pest Control
 Back in the entrance, when the Player agrees to deal with the giant rat, Simon goes and grabs an unlit torch from a nearby wall and hands it to the PC, muttering an incantation, waving his hand around, it and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a *Potion of Healing* which he found in the library.